ithinkandicode/bloodstained-tools/Serializer/README.md

 ![](screenshots/array.png)

 #### JSON to Uasset: Adding Entries

 If you add new entries, use **2 - json to BIN--force-newentries.bat**.

 An example of adding entries would be appending _PB_DT_CheatCodeMaster_ to add new cheat codes.

-Note: Always add new entries to the bottom of your JSON files.
-You cannot remove existing entries.
+**Note 1:** You cannot remove existing entries.

+**Note 2:** Some arrays are too complex to add entries to.
+The DataTable _PB_DT_ArtsCommandMaster_ is one example of this ([view screenshot](screenshots/array-complex.png)).
+You can edit this array data by changing existing values, but you cannot add new entries to it.

 #### Bin Files